davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 1. Static power.
 When a transistor is static, that is, not changing its state, there is a small amount of current that leaks through the transistor to ground.
 The smaller the transistor, the more leakage.
 Leakage increases with temperature.
 Even a minute amount of leakage adds up when you have billions of transistors!
 2. Dynamic power.
 When a transistor transitions from one state to another, it must charge or discharge the various capacitances it is connected to the gate.
 Dynamic power per transistor is the voltage squared times the capacitance and the frequency of change.
 Lowering the voltage can reduce the power consumed by a transistor, but lower voltages causes the transistor to switch slower.
 3. Crowbar, or short circuit current.
 We like to think of transistors as digital devices occupying one state or another, off or on, atomically.
 In reality a transistor is an analog device.
 As a switch a transistor starts out _mostly_ off, and transitions, or switches, to a state of being _mostly_ on.
 This transition or switching time is very fast, in modern processors it is in the order of pico seconds, but that still represents a period of time when there is a low resistance path from Vcc to ground.
-The faster the transistor  switches, its frequency, the more heat is disipated.
+The faster the transistor  switches, its frequency, the more heat is dissipated.

 ## The end of Dennard scaling

 To understand what happened next we need to look to a paper written in 1974 co-authored by [Robert H. Dennard](https://en.wikipedia.org/wiki/Robert_H._Dennard).
 Dennard's Scaling law states roughly that as transistors get smaller their [power density](https://en.wikipedia.org/wiki/Power_density) stays constant.
-Smaller transistors can run at lower voltages, have lower gate capacitence, and switch faster, which helps reduce the amount of dynamic power.
+Smaller transistors can run at lower voltages, have lower gate capacitance, and switch faster, which helps reduce the amount of dynamic power.

 So how did that work out?

 ![power-density](images/power-density.png)

 It turns out not so great.
-As the gate lenth of the transistor approaches the width of a few silicon atom, the relationship between transistor size, voltage, and importantly leakage broke down.
+As the gate length of the transistor approaches the width of a few silicon atom, the relationship between transistor size, voltage, and importantly leakage broke down.

 It was postulated at the [Micro-32 conference in 1999][16] that if we followed the trend line of increasing clock speed and shrinking transistor dimensions then within a processor generation the transistor junction would approach the temperature of the core of a nuclear reactor.
 Obviously this is was lunacy.
 The Pentium 4 [marked the end of the line][3] for single core, high frequency, consumer CPUs.

 Returning to this graph, we see that the reason clock speeds have stalled is because cpu’s exceeded our ability to cool them.
-By 2006 reducing the size of the transitor no longer improved its power efficiency.
+By 2006 reducing the size of the transistor no longer improved its power efficiency.

 We now know that CPU feature size reductions are primarily aimed at reducing power consumption.
 Reducing power consumption doesn't just mean “green”, like recycle, save the planet.
 The primary goal is to keep power consumption, and thus heat dissipation, [below levels that will damage the CPU][14].